-Bonding with your kitten is very important and quarantining your kitten is one of the biggest advantages to create a solid relationship with your kitten.
-The new kitten looks forward to seeing you, being with you, being pet by you, being fed by you, being played with by you.
+Bonding with your kitten is very important, and quarantining your kitten is one of the biggest advantages to create a solid relationship with them.
+Your new kitten looks forward to seeing you, being with you, being pet by you, being fed by you, being played with by you.

 Quarantining your kitten can help reduce the stress from the transfer to your home.
 Whether the kitten was brought to you by a courier by plane or automobile, or if you picked up your kitten yourself, the travel can be very stressful on a kitten and they can be very sad, upset and scared.
 If a kitten is stressed and they have free roam of the house they may find somewhere to hide and end up hiding under a bed or in a corner where you cannot get to them and they will not learn to trust as easy.
 This can start a longer process of bonding, and can be stressful for you and for your new kitten.